sphinx-doc/sphinx/doc/rest.rst

 .. rubric:: Footnotes

 ..
-[1] When the default domain contains a :dir:`class` directive, this directive
+[1] When the default domain contains a :rst:dir:`class` directive, this directive
        will be shadowed.
-Therefore, Sphinx re-exports it as :dir:`rst-class`.
+Therefore, Sphinx re-exports it as :rst:dir:`rst-class`.